10 best side dishes to serve with a curry

 Made a delicious curry but stuck for something to serve it with?
 See our list of Indian side dishes for the perfect accompaniments, from naan to dhal

-Read how to create delicious accompaniments to your favourite Indian recipes, whether you want something similar to a takeaway, swish and slow-cooked.
+Read how to create delicious accompaniments to your favourite Indian recipes and vegetarian Indian recipes - whether you want something similar to a takeaway, swish and slow-cooked.
 If you prefer something a bit gentler on the chilli, we have a great selection of mild curries and for beginners we have plenty of easy curry recipes.
 There's something for chicken curry lovers as well as veggie and vegan options for meat-free Mondays and beyond.
 For a little something afterwards, also check out our Indian sweets.

 Our favourite side dishes for curry